elabit/robotmk/README.md

 The context help can be shown by clicking on the **book icon** in the top right corner of every Robotmk rule:

 ![How to show the context help](img/show_context_help.gif)

+## FAQ

+The [Frequently asked questions](./FAQ.md) cover a whole range of questions that have arisen time and again in the context of Robotmk.
+They give an insight into why Robotmk differs (or: has to differ) from a regular agent plugin in certain respects.

 ## Learning Resources